What is a data dashboard?

 Faster and better decisions

-Data dashboards also enable you to make faster and better decisions with real-time data access.
-You no longer have to wait for periodic reports to understand your business's data and performance.
+Data dashboards give you real-time data access, so you no longer have to wait for periodic reports to understand your business performance.
+You can access up-to-date data whenever you need it — and respond quickly to opportunities and challenges.

 Improved forecasting